After a life of travel — great travel memories and many favorite places

 Pamplona, Spain, Fiesta of San Fermin (The Running of the Bulls)

 Anyone who knows me knows that Pamplona tops my list.
 After all, I have been returning every year since 1976.
 Why?
 So many friends ask me over and over.
-I find these nine days in July from 6-14 a total escape, a chance to step off the planet.
+I find these nine days in July, from the 6th to the 14th, a total escape, a chance to step off the planet.
 I think that even the International Herald Tribune gets there the day after publications.
 Of course, the Web makes losing reality more difficult, but waking up to bulls in the street followed by wine with breakfast and plenty of great friends, dancing in the streets and wonderful meals, keeps reality at bay.

 Visiting Russia — St. Petersburg, Moscow and Kiev — in 1979